Ayurvedic Detox: A Gentle, Body-Type Cleanse Guide

 - Add extra ghee (2 tablespoons per serving) for grounding and lubrication

-- Drink warm ginger tea throughout the day
+- Drink warm ginger tea through the day

 - Self-massage with warm sesame oil daily (abhyanga)